Meet the Wesleyan Green Fund

 Medha Swaminathan '19 (Secretary)

-Medha is a junior from Washington, D.C. interested in studying Psychology and French.
-On campus, Medha is an active member of Shakti, Wesleyan's South Asian identity group, dances with WesMalai and Collective Motion, and is a barista at Pi Cafe.
+Medha is a junior from Washington, D.C. studying Psychology and French.
+On campus, Medha is a board member of Shakti, Wesleyan's South Asian identity group and dances with WesMalai, Fusion, WESBurlesque, and Collective Motion.
 Medha's vegetarian food blog, Whisk & Shout, promotes healthy and sustainable eating to a wide audience through self-developed recipe posts.
-In the fall, Medha will be an Eco-Facilitator with the Wesleyan Sustainability Office.
+Medha currently works as a barista at Pi Café and was previously an Eco-Facilitator with the Wesleyan Sustainability Office.

 Kelly D'oleo is a Junior from Philadelphia interested in studying Biology and American Studies.
 In addition to being on the Green Fund, Kelly is an active member of Ujamaa, an editor on the The Rival Wesleyan, and a student manager at Usdan.
 She spent her last summer at Lincoln Financial Foundation as a Corporate Sustainability Intern in Philly.
 She is interested in sustainability through the intersections of identity and culture.